Frankfurter Allgemeine Zeitung

-The Frankfurter Allgemeine Zeitung (/de/; FAZ; "Frankfurt General Newspaper") is a German newspaper founded in 1949.
+The Frankfurter Allgemeine Zeitung (/de/; FAZ; lit.
+'Frankfurt General Newspaper') is a German newspaper founded in 1949.
 It is published daily in Frankfurt and is considered a newspaper of record for Germany.
 Its Sunday edition is the Frankfurter Allgemeine Sonntagszeitung (/de/; FAS).

 The paper runs its own network of correspondents.
 Its editorial policy is not determined by a single editor, but cooperatively by four editors.